Umka (1969 film): Plot

 One day, Umka encounters a small Chukchi boy who has just fallen off a reindeer while riding.
 When he sniffs him, he finds out that he smells like milk instead of smoke.
 When he asks him about his absence of a tail, the amused boy puts a snowball on Umka's snout for fun, before running off, throwing his cap into the air.
 This causes Umka to think that the boy has two heads.

 Another day, as Umka runs after some reindeer, he meets the same boy again.
 After asking him about his "second head" and other missing bear features, they decide to go to the sea.
 While Umka dives in, the boy stays on land, since the water is too cold for him.
 Suddenly, the mother calls for Umka, approaching them.
-To avoid trouble, Umka tells the boy to lie down in snow and cover his nose with his paw, although the boy crawls away just as Umka's mother arrives.
+To avoid trouble, Umka tells the boy to lie down in the snow and cover his nose with his paw, although the boy crawls away just as Umka's mother arrives.
 When she senses the smell of smoke, Umka distracts her by pretending to spot a fish in a far ice hole, prompting mother to go and catch it.
 As Umka returns, he discovers that the boy has disappeared, leaving behind his cap.
 Umka takes the cap and runs to find his friend, only to discover people leaving along with the boy.

 Umka, sad that his friend is gone, asks his mother to relocate somewhere else; she complies.
 As they set off on an ice floe, the mother sings the second part of the lullaby.
 Later that night, someplace else, the boy gazes at the stars and sees Ursa Major and Ursa Minor, imagining the latter as his friend Umka waving at him.
 The film ends as the boy calls out for Umka.